Pentax K1000 Review - Best Beginner 35mm SLR in 2021?

-Millions of K1000's were made, so they are easy to find everywhere.
+Millions of Pentax K1000’s were made, so they are easy to find everywhere.

 As analog photography has been getting more popular over the past several years.
 As a result, the prices of cameras have been steadily rising.

 To get the best deal, check multiple sites to compare prices.

-Try to avoid cameras made in China, as the internal components have been made of plastic while earlier cameras had metal parts.
+Try to avoid cameras made in China, as some of the internal components have been made of plastic while earlier cameras had metal parts.
 You can see the country of manufacture on the bottom plate of the camera.